SteveLauC/Notes/database/SQLite/SQLite_Databases_System_Design_and_Implementation/Ch3_Storage_Organization.md

       **single transaction** makes changes to **multiple databases** that have been added to a single database connection using the `ATTACH` statement.

-   > SQLite has introduced the WAL journaling scheme in 3.7.0.
+   > SQLite has introduced the WAL journaling scheme in 3.7.0, which enables
+   > simultaneous read and write!
    >
    > The structure of the WAL journal file will be talked about in Section 10.17.